 The Arvigo Techniques of Maya Abdominal Therapy® are founded on the ancient Mayan technique of abdominal massage.
 This massage is an external, non-invasive abdominal manipulation to guide organs into their proper position and improve the flow of nutrients to organs, and removal of toxins.

-If a women’s uterus has shifted (also called a tipped or displaced uterus), or a man’s prostate is swollen, it can potentially restrict the flow of blood, lymph, nerve impulses, and energy (chi) through the abdomen.
-Ancient Maya healers felt this was the leading cause of many common female and male reproductive oriented issues, as well as digestive and urinary issues, and a host of seemingly unrelated ailments.
+If a person’s uterus has shifted (also called a tipped or displaced uterus), or the prostate is swollen, it can potentially restrict the flow of blood, lymph, nerve impulses, and energy (chi) through the abdomen.
+Ancient Maya healers felt this was the leading cause of many common female and male anatomical issues, as well as digestive and urinary issues, and a host of seemingly unrelated ailments.
 In ancient times, no healing was complete without abdominal massage.

 These massage techniques were developed by Dr. Rosita Arvigo who has lived in Central America for over 30 years where she apprenticed with Don Elijio Panti, a famous traditional Maya healer and shaman.
 Don Elijio Panti worked with the New York Botanical garden to identify and classify over 500 medicinal Central American plants.
 The result is a healing technique that produces a holistic path to physical, emotional and spiritual health.